At Least 39 Dead In Panama Migrant Bus Crash - UrduPoint

 At Least 39 Dead In Panama Migrant Bus Crash

-Updating the toll from 33, Panama's National Migration Service said the injured were being treated at various hospitals and clinics, without saying how many there were.
+Panama's National Migration Service said the injured, including children, were being treated at various hospitals and clinics, without saying how many there were.

-The latest toll, it added, was based on "preliminary information."
-The bus had "66 passengers on board" when it crashed with a minibus some 400 kilometers (250 miles) west of the capital Panama City, the press statement said.
+The latest death toll, it added, was based on "preliminary information."
+The bus had "66 passengers on board" when it plunged down a ravine and hit a minibus some 400 kilometers (250 miles) west of the capital Panama City, the press statement said.

-The bus was transporting migrants who had crossed the Darien Gap -- an inhospitable jungle area bordering Colombia -- westward toward Costa Rica from where they aimed to continue their journey through Central America and Mexico, and ultimately to the United States.
+The bus was transporting migrants who had crossed the Darien Gap -- an inhospitable jungle area bordering Colombia -- and were moving westward toward Costa Rica from where they aimed to continue their journey through Central America and Mexico, and ultimately to the United States.

 The bus was on its way to a hostel in Gualaca near the Costa Rica border, where the passengers were to have rested before continuing their journey.